CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ### ERSPAN Examples

-The following example mirrors all packets that come in from swp1, and copies and transmits the packets to destination IP address 10.10.10.3 through a GRE tunnel:
+The following example mirrors all packets that come in from swp1, and copies and transmits the packets from source IP address 10.0.0.4 to destination IP address 10.0.0.6 through a GRE tunnel:

 ```
 cumulus@switch:~$ cd /cumulus/switchd